x-tabdeveloping/burial-mounds-object-recognition/README.md

 ## Installation

-To just use the CLI for preprocessing and finetuning, you can install the package from PyPI.
+You can install the software package from PyPI.

 ```bash
 pip install burial_mounds